Types of scams

 Scammers often send NFTs disguised as vouchers or tickets for giveaways or lotteries.
 While NFTs themselves are not a threat, scammers may include links in the NFT description to suspicious websites or Telegram bots.
 The scam link or QR code can even be embedded in the image.

-❓ How can I verify that the NFT I received is fake?
+How can I check that the NFT I received is fake?

 Fake Tokens

-Fake tokens are created solely to deceive and defraud users.
-Scammers often capitalize on current trends in the ecosystem.
-For example, they might create a token amidst the hype surrounding the launch of the Hamster Kombat tap game.
-As a result, fake tokens often have names or tickers similar to popular projects.
+Fake tokens are created to deceive and mislead users.
+Scammers often capitalize on trending topics in the TON blockchain.
+For instance, they might create a token during the hype of popular tap games like X Empire.
+Fake token names often resemble those of well-known projects.

 Scammers usually create fake tokens before the legitimate one is officially listed.
-Always verify official sources for token launch details.
-Before minting or claiming a token, ensure you are using the official app, bot, or website.
+Always verify token listing information before minting or claiming them.
+Remember, unverified tokens will be marked accordingly.

 Fake Tonkeeper Team Accounts